 Article 15.
 Term and Termination

 15.1.
-This Agreement shall enter into force on the date of the Effective Date and shall, unless earlier terminated in accordance with the provisions of this Agreement, expire on the last day of the calendar month which is twelve (12) months after the Effective Date.
+This Agreement shall enter into force on the Effective Date (but not earlier than 1 October 2017) and shall, unless earlier terminated in accordance with the provisions of this Agreement, expire on the last day of the calendar month which is twelve (12) months after the Effective Date.
 The Term of this Agreement shall be automatically renewed for additional one year periods unless either Party provides to the other a termination notice in writing at least thirty (30) days prior to the expiry of the initial or renewed Term.

 15.2.
-The Registry Operator shall be entitled to terminate this Agreement at any time, without the intervention of a Court being required and without the Registry Operator being entitled to any damages or compensation, by giving the Registrar a thirty (30) days’ written notice, upon occurrence of one of the following events:
+The Registry Operator shall be entitled to terminate this Agreement at any time, without the intervention of a Court being required and without the Registrar being entitled to any damages or compensation, by giving the Registrar a thirty (30) days’ written notice, upon occurrence of one of the following events:

 15.2.1. the expiry without renewal or termination, for whatever reason, of the Registrar Accreditation Agreement;

 15.2.2. in case of a material breach of this Agreement by the Registrar that has not been cured within the above notice period or, alternatively, before the date mentioned in such notice.
-Shall more in particular be considered a material breach: Registrar’s unsubstantiated refusal to assist a third party registrar and/or the Registry Operator in relation to a transfer of a Domain Name; warehousing of Domain Names (i.e. directly or indirectly registering and/or holding multiple Domain Names in the Registrar’s own name and/or for the Registrar’s own account, in view of selling, offering for sale, or otherwise subtract commercial gain from such Domain Names); being involved in, directly or indirectly assisting a third party and/or inciting a third party in cybersquatting, malicious conduct, phishing, abusive behavior in relation to domain names in any of the TLDs managed by the Registry Operator; non-payment of any amounts due to the Registry Operator for a consecutive period of more than two (2) months.
+Shall more in particular be considered a material breach: Registrar’s unsubstantiated refusal to assist a third party registrar and/or the Registry Operator in relation to a transfer of a Domain Name; warehousing of Domain Names (i.e. directly or indirectly registering and/or holding multiple Domain Names in the Registrar’s own name and/or for the Registrar’s own account, in view of selling, offering for sale, or otherwise subtract commercial gain from such Domain Names); being involved in, directly or indirectly assisting a third party and/or inciting a third party in cybersquatting, malicious conduct, phishing, abusive behavior in relation to domain names in any of the TLDs managed by the Registry Operator; refusal of acting accordingly the Technical Guidelines as published on the Registry Website; non-payment of any amounts due to the Registry Operator for a consecutive period of more than two (2) months.

+15.3 The Registry Operator shall be entitled to terminate this Agreement with immediate effect in the event it receives a notice from ICANN that the Registrar’s accreditation agreement has been terminated.

-15.3 The Registrar shall be entitled to terminate this Agreement at any time, without the intervention of a Court being required and without the Registrar being entitled to any damages or compensation, by giving the Registry Operator a thirty (30) days’ written notice, upon occurrence of the event that Registry Operator loses its appointment as Registry Operator for the TLD(s) in which the Registrar shall render Domain Name Registration Services.
+15.4 The Registrar shall be entitled to terminate this Agreement at any time, without the intervention of a Court being required and without the Registrar being entitled to any damages or compensation, by giving the Registry Operator a thirty (30) days’ written notice, upon occurrence of the event that Registry Operator loses its appointment as Registry Operator for the TLD(s) in which the Registrar shall render Domain Name Registration Services.